promptfoo/promptfoo/site/docs/red-team/configuration.md

 Run the CLI menu `promptfoo generate redteam --help` to see a complete list of available plugins.

-#### Special Handling for 'harmful' Plugin

-When you include `harmful` in your plugins list, it will automatically include all available harm plugins.
-You can also specify individual harm plugins directly.

 #### Available Harm Plugins

 Many of these plugins are derived from [MLCommons Harm Categories](https://arxiv.org/abs/2404.12241) or [Harmbench](https://github.com/centerforaisafety/HarmBench).
 Examples include: